 The initial preheat process is really important to ensure the optimum temperature for the optimum use of the Pit Boss Manual.
 First, set the pellet grill to the smoke setting until all the white smoke is gone out.
 It takes between 5 to 10 minutes.

 Preheat your Pit Boss pellet grill to 275 °F for 30 minutes to stabilize the internal temperature.
 The pit boss pellet grill preheating process will take time, depending on the model.
-Therefore, always follow the manual instruction before proceeding.
+Therefore, always follow the manual instructions before proceeding.

 Highly recommended Watch the video below on how to preheat and start your Pit Boss Pellet Grill.